Getting ready to sell your home in Harpenden? Read on for the top features to highlight to potential buyers.

 A Mixed Community School for pupils 11 to 18 years.
 The school enrols 1163 students.

 Pupils aged 4 to 11 attend this Mixed Community School.
-The school enrols 420 students.
+The schools has a capacity of 420 pupils.

 It's a Boys Other Independent School for children aged 3 to 13.
 The school enrols 311 students.